daisy0311/SQL-stanford-exercise/Stanford online SQL course exercise.md

 join highschooler H2 on H2.ID = friend.ID2
 where H1.name = 'Gabriel';
 ```
-2.For every student who likes someone 2 or more grades younger than themselves, return that student's name and grade, and the name and grade of the student they like.
+2. For every student who likes someone 2 or more grades younger than themselves, return that student's name and grade, and the name and grade of the student they like.
 ```sql
 select H1.name, H1.grade, H2.name, H2.grade
 from highschooler H1 join likes on H1.ID = likes.ID1